home

 Driving

-The roads are notorious for their downhill and winding nature, so drive slowly, carefully and don’t be tempted to pass a truck on the way.
+The roads are notorious for their downhill and winding nature, so drive slowly and carefully and don’t be tempted to pass a truck on the way.
 When you arrive in the Dead Sea, you will see Bedouin tents and stores that sell pottery and souvenirs.
-From there, continue straight and as you make a right toward the Dead Sea, you will see a gas station, one of the few in the region, so make the most of the opportunity to fill your gas tank up, stretch your legs and stock up on snacks.
-As you drive down south, you’ll encounter the various Dead Sea Beaches, then Ein Gedi, Masada and finally Ein Bokek.
-You may choose to continue straight down to Eilat, which is a few hours further away.
+From there, continue straight, and as you make a right toward the Dead Sea, you will see a gas station, one of the few in the region, so make the most of the opportunity to fill your gas tank up, stretch your legs, and stock up on snacks.
+As you drive down south, you’ll encounter the various Dead Sea Beaches, then Ein Gedi, Masada, and finally Ein Bokek.
+You may continue straight down to Eilat, which is a few hours away.

 Read more about the Dead Sea and Masada.